 What are NFT Scams?

 Scammers have recently started to take advantage of this emerging market for non-fungible tokens, just like they would with any other asset market.
-NFT scams take several shapes, but they always have the same goal: to defraud individuals of their money.
+NFTs scams take several shapes, but they always have the same goal: to defraud individuals of their money.

 Types of NFT Scams